SteveUCF/IDS6938-SimulationTechniques/Homework2/Readme.md

 76|91| |92|75
 84|98| |99|70

+I did not complete 2.c.

 Run the same simulation and analyze your results similar to part (b) for the proper game of *Snakes and Ladders* for both methods.
 How often are the snakes and ladders used, how do the probability of finishing change, etc?
 What is the maximum and expected amount of moves for the game?
 Use charts and graphs to illustrate these points.
 * **(d) Think - 0pts:** If these games are built entirely on chance, do they require any strategy?
 Is it really a *game*, would you rather play games of chance or games of strategy?

+Since they are built entirely by chance, they do not require any strategy.
+I do not think that these are not games since it just a trial of chance-- it does not require skill and i think that takes away from the fun.
+I might as well just flip a coin instead of playing a game of chance.
+I would rather play games that require strategy- this is more fun to think through ways of winning.
+One where it takes skill and thinking to outmaneuver an opponent.

 ## Part 3 - Discrete Event Simulation - Queue Simulation (30 pts)